BOARD OF DIRECTORS

 Faith, family and friends are very important to Ann and if she can lend a helping hand, she probably will!
 She can usually be found, with her dog, Ellie; walking/ hiking, kayaking or at the end of a camera lens.
 Anne has also contributed framed photographs for Building Futures Annual Auction in the Fall.

-Belinda is one of the newest addition to our Building Futures Team.
+Belinda is one of the newest additions to our Building Futures Team.
 Inspired by her son Bret, she has dedicated herself to working with individuals with diversities.

 Belinda started with us in 2016 as a student placement and her positive, cheerful attitude and willingness to adapt to whatever challenge was thrown her way made her stand out.
 After graduating from Success College human services program a position for a job coach became available and we knew Belinda would be the right fit for the job.